harishpatel143/laravel-admin/README.md

 #### Your Admin panel is install successfully.
 #### Thank you

-        -Feel Free to rais any issue in this Laravel Admin Panel Package. :) :)
+   -Feel Free to rais any issue in this Laravel Admin Panel Package :)